Kamikaze drones hit Zaporizhzhia as rocket strikes Kyiv, Ukrainian officials say - KTVZ

 By Kostan Nechyporenko, Josh Pennington and Heather Chen, CNN

-Ukrainian officials say the southern city of Zaporizhzhia came under attack again from Russian forces early Saturday, in an assault involving kamikaze drones and missiles.
+Ukrainian officials say Russian attacks have killed 11 civilians in the past day as the southern city of Zaporizhzhia came under attack early Saturday, in an assault involving kamikaze drones and missiles.

+In the Donetsk region, eight civilians died and six more were injured, deputy head of the Ukrainian president’s office, Kyrylo Tymoshenko, said in a statement on his Telegram channel.

+In the Zaporizhzhia region, two people died and one was injured.
+In the Kharkiv region, one civilian died, another was injured.

 The city’s acting mayor Anatoliy Kurtev also reported what he referred to as an “insidious attack on Zaporizhzhia with kamikaze drones” in a Telegram post.